-Galway (The Mick Lally Theatre) Riders to the Sea / Macbeth double bill Tickets on sale Fri 9 May 10am 10 - 26 July 2025
+Galway Riders to the Sea / Macbeth double bill The Mick Lally Theatre 10 - 26 July 2025

 ‘Unnatural deeds do breed unnatural troubles’